Antipurity/webenv/docs/FUTURE.md

 This document outlines what still needs to be done to reach MVP state (or the "ready" state).

 - Joint training and deployment:
+    - Better visualization:
+        - Make visualizers display image observations & predictions not separately but on the same elem, moving the module's canvas if needed.
-	- Extension-only user streams: have `webenv.remote(path='/', max=16)`, which for each incoming Web Socket connection (or WebRTC), refuses it if over the limit, else establishes the control connection, re-using all code from the Capture's rework.
+	- Extension-only user streams: have `webenv.remote(path='/', max=16)`, which for each incoming Web Socket connection, refuses it if over the limit, else establishes the control connection, re-using all code from the Capture's rework.
         - Make sure that the Capture extension can be installed by actual humans.
+        - If `!navigator.webdriver`, do not start control automatically, but only manually.
+Provide a nice UI, with the server URL and the button to control the current tab, canceling if it gets closed.
+    - Replace Puppeteer JS injection (`webenv.injectScript`) with extension JS injection.
+        - Make `observers` react to all `inject: [fn, ...args]` definitions:
+            - Make `observers` also notice `inject` definers, and collect them all into one `compileSentJS` item (in one big list) which simply sends a message to content (and on success or rejection or 1s timeout, fulfills `end()`).
+                - Send message via `browser.runtime.sendMessage(msg).then(report=>…).catch(()=>{})` (via structured clone, so, plain JS objects are OK).
+            - Every frame, execute `if (!window.code) ….sendMessage('GIMME').then(c => window.code = new Function(c)())` to easily ensure injection without executing *too* much code-per-frame.
+                - Execute via `browser.tabs.executeScript(tabId, { code, runAt:'document_start', allFrames:true })`.
+                - In code, `browser.runtime.onMessage.addListener(window.onmsg = …)` after `window.onmsg && .removeListener(window.onmsg)`.
+                    - On message (`observers`' prelude should listen for that), `return Promise.all([… injected(...args) …])`. (`injected` funcs are setup during the initial execution, which returns the func that does this.)
+                    - Make `observers`' `end()` return the sent-message-to-`inject` result.
+                - On relink, execute `window.code=null`.
     - Make the Capture extension usable by humans.
         - In-extension `scrollBy`.
-        - In-ext visual augmentations.
+        - In-ext visual augmentations (no communication, apart from "we're still going, don't cancel the interval").
         - In-ext mouse events if not Puppeteered.
 (No way to send `.isTrusted` events in JS, so must use the CDP channel if available.)
         - In-ext keyboard events if not Puppeteered.
         - In-ext `interval` and `triggers`, in particular, `goBack` and `homepage` and `randomLink`.
         - In-ext `directLink`.
 (Should allow linking without `.relink`, for max efficiency, including not re-sending all the JS code on each link.)
-        - If `!navigator.webdriver`, do not start control automatically, but only manually.
-Provide a nice UI, with the server URL and the button to control the current tab, canceling if it gets closed.
-        - Extra features for better control, mostly controlled through the popup:
-            - 2 buttons for ±1 `directScore`, with the ability to bind them to in-page keybindings for convenience;
-            - Allow viewing observations+predictions, exactly like `webenv.webView` does;
-            - Draw predictions in-page, via canvases that are only non-transparent where the observation is `NaN` (best if these are not observed, but video capturing APIs don't allow that, so, make this an option);
-            - Cut out a DOM element, to draw predictions on top of it;
-            - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data (play audio-only data in-page, to re-use a data channel that agents should already understand);
-            - An option to (try to) disable navigation, via https://stackoverflow.com/questions/821011/prevent-a-webpage-from-navigating-away-using-javascript when all else fails;
-            - An option to show `directScore` prediction through the action button's color.
+        - No-Puppeteer `directScore`, which needs current-URL-getting and moments-for-current-URL-using, including on `visualize`.

 - Make the Python example production-ready:
     - Save + load, checking that all unchangeable hyperparams are the same; also have a list of hparams that can change, such as the learning rate.
 Ask the user if they want to warm-start from the previous checkpoint if changed.
 (No tracing: batch size could pick up the slack.) ([Should be very easy.](https://pytorch.org/tutorials/beginner/saving_loading_models.html))